-Community-based Traffic SafetyInitiatives
+Community-based Traffic Safety and Disaster Prevention Activities

-The Kyushu Factory is engaged in traffic safety initiatives as a member of the Shiroishi district's Safe Driving Supervisors Committee, including annual participation in the "Traffic Mirror Cleaning Initiative (March)" for mainly local elementary and junior high schools and "Early Headlight Lighting Warning Initiative(November)" to encourage drivers to turn on their headlights before it gets dark.
-SUMCO's Chitose Plant's Regional Cooperation Committee, made up of companies in the industrial park, has been encouraging for safe driving on the city's main roads to coincide with the National Traffic Safety Campaign in autumn.
-Furthermore, we actively participate in the Challenge Safety Rally organized by the Chitose District Safety Driving Management Association and take the lead in promoting safe driving.
+The Kyushu Factory is engaged in traffic safety initiatives as a member of the Shiroishi District's Safe Driving Supervisors Committee.
+This includes annual participation in the "Curve Mirror Cleaning Initiative (March)" along the routes to local elementary and junior high schools, as well as the "Early Headlight Lighting Warning Initiative (November)" to encourage drivers to turn on their headlights before it gets dark.
+Furthermore, the